refinedev/refine/documentation/docs/guides-concepts/faq/index.md

 ## How do invalidation works in queries?

-**refine** invalidates for the specific scope of queries after a successful mutation.
+**Refine** invalidates for the specific scope of queries after a successful mutation.
 The scope of the invalidation can be customized by the `invalidates` prop in the mutation hooks.

-By default, **refine** invalidates all the queries that are in the defined scope and only triggers a refetch for the active queries (mounted and enabled).
+By default, **Refine** invalidates all the queries that are in the defined scope and only triggers a refetch for the active queries (mounted and enabled).
 This is done to prevent unnecessary refetches and for more precise invalidation.

-In realtime updates, **refine** will invalidate and refetch all the active queries that are in the defined scope.
+In realtime updates, **Refine** will invalidate and refetch all the active queries that are in the defined scope.

-In both cases, if there are any ongoing queries, **refine** will keep them as they are and will not invalidate or refetch them.
+In both cases, if there are any ongoing queries, **Refine** will keep them as they are and will not invalidate or refetch them.

 ## Handling client side pagination along with client side filtering and sorting